 Capital Markets.
 During the 106th Congress, in May 2000, Senator Thompson, along with Senator Torricelli, introduced S. 2645, the "China Nonproliferation Act," to require annual reviews (based on "credible information"), sanctions, and use of the U.S. securities market as a policy tool.
 (In September 2000, the Senate passed (65-32) a motion to table the legislation as an amendment to the bill granting China permanent normal trade relations (PNTR) status.)

-In the 107th Congress, Senator Thompson inserted a section (314) in the Intelligence Authorization Act for FY2003 (S. 2506) to require the DCI to submit annual reports on PRC and other foreign companies that are involved in weapons proliferation and raising funds in U.S. capital markets.
+In the 107th Congress, Senator Thompson inserted a section in the FY2003 Intelligence Authorization Act (enacted on November 27, 2002, as Section 827 in P.L.
+107-306) to require the DCI to submit annual reports on PRC and other foreign companies that are involved in weapons proliferation and raise funds in U.S. capital markets.
 Reporting the bill on May 13, 2002, the Senate Intelligence Committee (in S.Rept.
 107-149) added that it does not intend to restrict access to those markets.
-On July 9, 2002, the Senate Armed Services Committee reported the legislation (S.Rept.
-107-208) with no comment on section 314.